OlivierLD/oliv-ai/opencv/README.md

 The final result is stored in a binary file (`image.dat`).
 The matrix used here is 128x64 pixels big.
 The file will contain 64 lines of 2 `long`s.
-A Java `long` has 64 bits, 2 `long`s make 128 bits, that's all we need to encode on line of 128 leds on the screen.
+A Java `long` has 64 bits, 2 `long`s make 128 bits, that's all we need to encode one line of 128 leds on the screen.
 See the code in `OpenCVSwingColor2BW.java` for details.

 | Swing Simulator | Real device |